IN-CORE/pyincore/README.md

 ### Prerequisites

 A user must have an account recognized by the **Incore** service.
-[Contact us](https://incore.ncsa.illinois.edu), please and credentials will be sent to you.
+Please [register](https://identity.ncsa.illinois.edu/register/UUMK36FU2M) and use your credentials later on.

 [Python 3.5](https://www.python.org) or greater